wikid24/ffxiv_mmd_tools_helper/README.md

 Purpose of this tool is for EVERYONE in FFXIV to start exporting their favorite FFXIV characters to MMD so we can all make memes of dancing and music videos with as little effort as possible.
 Once I get this tool out of alpha, detailed tutorials on how to export FFXIV characters to MMD will come.
 For now,[download here](https://github.com/wikid24/ffxiv_mmd_tools_helper/releases), check the [install guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-install) and simple [60 second conversion](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow) tutorial below.

-If you have questions you can find me (wikid24) in Discord on [XIV Tools](https://discord.gg/xivtools) mostly active in  #xat-discussion channel
+If you have questions you can find me (wikid24) in Discord on [XIV Tools](https://discord.gg/xivtools) mostly active in  #xat-discussion channel.

 ------------
 While this tool is geared towards FFXIV model conversion, the majority of it's features can be used for conversion for any MMD models.